sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 30 of creating useless commits every other day ✔️~~
 ~~Day 31 of creating useless commits every other day ✔️~~
 Day 32 of creating useless commits every other day 💀
+~~Day 33 of creating useless commits every other day ✔️~~
+Day 34 of creating useless commits every other day 💀
-Day 33 of creating useless commits every other day ✔️
+Day 35 of creating useless commits every other day ✔️